liferay/liferay-docs/develop/tutorials/articles/195-forms/01-form-field-types/00-intro.markdown

 ## Anatomy of a Field Type Module [](id=anatomy-of-a-field-type-module)

 The `dynamic-data-mapping-type-*` modules in @product@'s source code (inside the *Forms and Workflow* application suite) are good templates to follow when developing your own field types.
-For example, look at the directory structure of the `dynamic-data-mapping-type-paragraph` module in the Forms and Workflow application suite:
+For example, look at the directory structure of the `dynamic-data-mapping-type-paragraph` module (version 2.0.7) in the Forms and Workflow application suite:

     bnd.bnd
     build.gradle